learn-co-curriculum/dsc-sampling-statistics-lab/README.md

     6 ('B', 'C', 'D', 'E', 'F') 13.0 1/6

-Again, we see that using sample mean to estimate population mean involves sampling error.
-Sample means do not fully agree with population mean.
+Again, we see that using the sample mean to estimate the population mean involves sampling error.
+Sample means do not fully agree with the population mean.
 The mean of sample means, however, is still 14.

-In order to fully appreciate the impact of sample size on estimating population mean, let's try to visualize sample means and how the spread of values change when changing sample size.
+In order to fully appreciate the impact of sample size on estimating the population mean, let's try to visualize sample means and how the spread of values change when changing sample size.

-In a loop, run the above experiment with sample sizes ranging from 1 to 5 and measure and visualize the spread of values around population mean.
+In a loop, run the above experiment with sample sizes ranging from 1 to 5 and measure and visualize the spread of values around the population mean.

 ```python